Site Network:Prison Policy Initiative|Prisoners of the Census

 |

-(c) Notwithstanding any other provision of law, the information required to be provided pursuant to this subdivision shall not include the name of any incarcerated person and shall not allow for the identification of any such person therefrom.
-The same shall be treated as confidential and shall not otherwise be disclosed except as aggregated by census block for purposes specified in Section 5. |
+(c) Notwithstanding any other provision of law, the information required to be provided to the Secretary of State pursuant to this subdivision shall not include the name of any incarcerated person and shall not allow for the identification of any such person therefrom, except to the Department of Corrections.
+The information shall be treated as confidential, and shall not be disclosed by the Secretary of State except as redistricting data aggregated by census block for purposes specified in Section 4. |

 |